Nickos86/AspNetRest-Test/README.md

 I also missed the spec case "Merchant and Description are optional" as my model is just a simple POCO.
 This would have taken 10 seconds to protect against invariants via the constructor.

 I also would have created Dtos for endpoint request and reponses.

+I also would have removed local files and packages from GIT - sorry!!